William Samuel Horton: Biography

-He died in Paris on October 1st 1936, close to 71 years old, and four years after his wife had passed-away.
+He died in Paris on October 1, 1936, close to 71 years old, and four years after his wife had passed-away.
 Horton, and his wife, had been relatively wealthy and had rarely put his works for sale.
 At his death, his son William 'Gray' inherited more than one thousand works: oils, drawings, pastels, etc. In 1939, a first retrospective exhibition of his works was organized by his son at the Galerie Charpentier in Paris, with a text contributed by the French art critic Louis Vauxcelles.
+Both William Samuel Horton and his wife Carlotta 'Lottie' are buried in a double-width grave in the churchyard of St Margaret's in the parish of Angmering, West Sussex, England.
+After Carlotta's death, William and his son installed a stained glass window panel in her memory within the church with the inscription: “In loving memory of Lottie Gray Horton.
+Given by her husband William S. Horton and Capt.
+W. Gray Horton MC (Scots Guards) her son 1933”.

 His son William ‘Gray’, a Captain with the Scots Guards, married in 1930 a British woman, Gwendoline Anna Le Bas, whose father, Edward Le Bas, was also an artist.
 William ‘Gray’ and Gwendoline had two children, Robin and Carlotta (Carlotta Edwina Gray Hadley); the latter made large donations of her grandfather's paintings, in particular to the Musée Bonnat-Helleu of Bayonne, southwestern France, where he had stayed and painted, including in the nearby coastal city of Biarritz.